mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

 Ensure business continuity with ongoing reviews and advice.
 Get faster resolutions, prevent incidents, minimize drift whilst staying conformant with our validated configurations.

 ## Notes
-This script is intended to collect info from Rancher upstream cluster and dowstream clusters
+This script is intended to collect info from Rancher upstream cluster and downstream clusters
 - loremipsum
 - loremipsum